DanRuley/CollectiveDiet/README.md

 If you run into any problems please consult https://developer.android.com/studio/build/building-cmdline or feel free to reach out to any of us via Canvas or email.
 Thanks!

+If you have android studio installed, it may be easier to open the project in android studio and compile / run the AVD using the builtin Android Studio flow.

 **MainActivity**